-The calendar is divided into the following categories: About Birds; Monarch Butterflies; Incredible Insects; Trees; Hayrides; Junior Ranger Programs; Plant Symposium; Tours of Bombay Hook NWR; Free Entry into Bombay Hook NWR; Volunteer Orientation; and Winter Wildlife Identification Workshop Partial Refuge Closures for Hunting Season.
+The calendar is divided into the following categories: About Birds; Monarch Butterflies; Incredible Insects; Trees; Hayrides; Junior Ranger Programs; Plant Symposium; Tours of Bombay Hook NWR; Free Entry into Bombay Hook NWR; Winter Wildlife Identification Workshop; and Partial Refuge Closures for Hunting Season.

 Learning About Birds